HunorMarton/svg-tutorial/src/content/svg/arc.md

 ---
+day: 14
-title: "Day 14: How to Draw an Arc with SVG"
+title: How to Draw an Arc with SVG
 component: Candy
 description: In this example we draw a Candy with SVG and learn how to use draw an arc.
-image: arc
+id: arc
 previous:
   title: Bell
   link: bell